py-man/interview-faq/README.md

   flatten:

-    -flatten an array of arbitrarily nested arrays of integers into a flat array of integers.
+  --> flatten an array of arbitrarily nested arrays of integers into a flat array of integers.

       ruby bin/screener

       rake test

   topn:

-    -given an arbitrarily large file and a numbe output the largest N numbers, highest first.
+  --> given an arbitrarily large file and a numbe output the largest N numbers, highest first.

   numbers_list file included

       ruby bin/topn numbers_list